requarks/wiki-docs/storage/git.md

 ## Import Content

-When enabling the Git storage module the first time with a remote repository that already have content, you might need to initiate a manual import.
+When enabling the Git storage module for the first time with a remote repository that already has content, you might need to initiate a manual import.
 By default, only changes between the latest local commit and the latest remote commit will be imported.

 > **Heads up!** Make sure the Git module is already configured and working before proceeding any further!
 {.is-warning}

-To force all content currently present in the local repository to be imported, load the **Git** module settings tab in the Administration Area (under **Storage**), scroll to the very bottom of the page and click **Run** button on the **Import Everything** action card.
+To force an import of all content currently present in the local repository, load the **Git** module settings tab in the Administration Area (under **Storage**), scroll to the very bottom of the page and click **Run** button on the **Import Everything** action card.

 ## Missing Content in Remote Repository